terrorizer1980/postman-docs/src/pages/docs/postman/collections/commenting-on-collections.md

 ## Commenting on request parameters

-You can leave comments on request parameters (params, headers, request body of type form-data, and x-www-form-urlencoded) from the Postman app.
+You can leave comments on request parameters (query parameters, path parameters, headers, request body of type form-data, and x-www-form-urlencoded) from the Postman app.

 > You can only add comment to parameters on saved requests.